libavg/libavg/sphinxdoc/player.rst

         .. py:method:: clearInterval(id) -> bool

             Stops a timeout, an interval or an onFrameHandler from being called.
-            Returns :keyword:`True` if there was an interval with the given :py:attr:`id`, :keyword:`False` if not.
+            Returns :py:const:`True` if there was an interval with the given :py:attr:`id`, :py:const:`False` if not.

             :param int id: